prashantsah567/get_intraday_historical_data_from_polygon/README.md

 ## Installation

-Use the following pip command to install the necessary libraries:
+First Clone this Repository.
+Then, use the following pip command to install the necessary libraries:

 ```
 pip install -r requirements.txt